HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/tutorials/Portletdevelopmentutilitiesandpagecreationsamples.md

 # Portlet development utilities and page creation samples on HCL GitHub

-Developers can access a new repository of Portlet Development Utilities to automate creating pages, pages from templates and option to deploy through DXClient.
-And use the DX Java API and custom maven archetype to create a new JSR286 portlet.
+With the samples provided on the [HCL Github repositories](https://github.com/HCL-TECH-SOFTWARE/dx-portlet-development-utilities), developers can access a new repository of Portlet Development Utilities to automate creating pages and pages from templates.
+Developer also have option to deploy through DXClient.
+The git repository also contain samples using the DX Java API as a custom maven archetype to create a new JSR286 portlet that can also been deployed using DXClient.

 For more information, refer: